Skip to main content

 Reference

 This page gives a high-level outline of threshold signatures on ICP.
 Some of the information in this section is not required to use threshold signing features, but may be of interest to the technically inclined reader for obtaining background information on the technology.
 ICP currently supports threshold Schnorr signing and threshold ECDSA signing.
 Further research on ECDSA is described by Groth and Shoup in their Eurocrypt 2022 paper.
 Groth and Shoup have also published a comprehensive design and analysis of ECDSA.
-For Schnorr, various designs were propsed by Groth and Shoup and a security analysis of Schnorr from Shoup was completed.
+For Schnorr, various designs were proposed by Groth and Shoup and a security analysis of Schnorr from Shoup was completed.

 At a high level, the threshold signature implementations on ICP feature multiple protocols as outlined next, all of which are crucial for a secure system setup and operation.
 Note that this goes far beyond just threshold signing, which is the reason for calling this a protocol suite for chain-key signatures.